dardaiz/Projects/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Jump Box and system network.
 What does Filebeat watch for?
-Log files and log events What does Metricbeat record?
+This application monitors log files and log events.
+What does Metricbeat record?
 Metricbeat collects metrics from the system and services running on the server.

 The configuration details of each machine may be found below.